 “Genome: Unlocking Life’s Code” builds on the strengths of both institutions to recognize the accomplishments of the past, showcase the future, and highlight the increasing relevance of genomics in people’s lives.

 The exhibit was constructed in a manner that once it had completed its opening stay at the National Museum of Natural History, it could easily be disassembled and transported to museums and science centers across North America.
-From 2014-2020, the exhibition traveled to 12 states and will return to the National Museum of Natural History where it will reopen in Summer 2021.
+From 2014-2020, the exhibition traveled to 12 states and has returned to the National Museum of Natural History where it opened on October 21, 2021.

 Take a Virtual Tour

 Bring the Genome: Unlocking Life’s Code exhibition into your home and classroom.
 Take a virtual tour of the exhibition and explore the various exhibition design elements and the high-tech environment of the entire 4,400-square-foot exhibition.

 Do-It-Yourself exhibits provide a unique opportunity to learn about and share National Museum of Natural History exhibitions with your community.
 Genomics research is revolutionizing how we treat disease.
 It offers a fresh perspective on human evolution and reveals our connections to all life on Earth.
 This free, print-on-demand exhibit consists of graphic panels, interactive media and a community programming toolkit.
 It can be adapted to a variety of venues, including community centers, libraries, coffee shops, hospitals, transit hubs, museums, and science centers.